TwitchPlaysPokemon/tpp-streamdocs/description/active/universal/12 Stream Rules.md

 ## tppsimulator

 tppsimulator is an official TPP bot that takes random snippets from chat, puts them together into a message, and posts it into Twitch chat.
-It has permission to use */me*